zseen/cs50/Week3/whodunit/README.md

 # Questions

 ## What's `stdint.h`?
+It is a header that contains the definition of new integer types, like it guarantees that an integer type int32_t has 32 bits anywhere.
 Use it if you would like your program to work universally in any system environments, because otherwise you cannot be sure that the actual size of int will always be 32 bits, and long long will always be 64 bits.
-If you inclue this header, it contains the definition of new integer types, like it guarantees that an integer type int32_t has 32 bits anywhere.

 ## What's the point of using `uint8_t`, `uint32_t`, `int32_t`, and `uint16_t` in a program?